 This feature gives also large flexibility to handle different teams with different bank holidays or Time-off bookings.

 While a user may be part of several Teams, Teambook will ensure that it cannot be double-booked.
-To do so, the bookings set in a Team will appear shaded in the other planning board of the other Teams this person belongs to.
+To do so, the bookings set in a Team will appear greyed-out in the other planning board of the other Teams this person belongs to.

 When creating a Teambook account, an Example Team (named after your account's name) is automatically created.
 You may rename it by using the menu on the planner board:

 Once a new Team is created, you may associate its members.

 Note that the Team feature also enables you to report specifically on a give Team, a group of them or all of them: